aammd/Habitat_Filtering/MS/OrgSize.md

 hypothesis of Baas Becking [-@BaasBecking1934] suggests that smaller organisms are not limited by biogeographic barriers but instead are found everywhere, emerging from resistant stages in favorable environments [@Huszar2015].
-Many bacteria and zooplankton have passive dispersal, traveling between suitable habitat by wind or water currents, or by phoresy.
+Many bacteria and zooplankton have passive dispersal, traveling long distances between suitable habitat by wind or water currents, or by phoresy.
 In contrast, macroscopic organisms usually have active dispersal, for example oviposition by flying adults.
 At smaller spatial scales, active dispersal could result in a close association between